First DUI Penalties in Utah: What You Need to Know

 120-day license suspension for a first DUI

-Longer if you refuse a breath or blood test
+Longer suspension if you refuse a breath or blood test

 Criminal Penalties for a First DUI in Utah